Low energy consuming robots

 - Michiel Plooij, Martijn Wisse, Heike Vallery

-Reducing the energy consumption using the Bi-directional Clutched Parallel Elastic Actuator
+Reducing the Energy Consumption of Robots Using the Bidirectional Clutched Parallel Elastic Actuator

 - Michiel Plooij, Marvin van Nunspeet, Martijn Wisse and Heike Vallery